 This course explores the principles and practices of urban agricultural production.
+Work in the garden & greenhouse is required.
 Topics covered will include urban crop production, harvesting, and management strategies.
 Other topics may include ethical, social, and environmental impacts of food and urban farming, permaculture, and urban agriculture as a social movement.
-This course has a weighted option, which must be declared within the eight (8) days of Fall semester.
-(18309A001)
+This course has a weighted option, which must be declared within the first eight (8) days of Fall semester.